johnfactotum/foliate-js/README.md

 ### Archived Files

-Reading Zip-based formats will require adapting an external library.
+Reading Zip-based formats requires adapting an external library.
 Both `epub.js` and `comic-book.js` expect a `loader` object that implements the following interface:

 - `.entries`: (only used by `comic-book.js`) an array, each element of which has a `filename` property, which is a string containing the filename (the full path).
 - `.loadText(filename)`: given the path, returns the contents of the file as string.
 May be async.
 - `.loadBlob(filename)`: given the path, returns the file as a `Blob` object.
 May be async.
 - `.getSize(filename)`: returns the file size in bytes.
 Used to set the `.size` property for `.sections` (see above).

-In the demo, this is implemented using [zip.js](https://github.com/gildas-lormeau/zip.js), which is highly recommended because it seems to be the only library that supports random access for `File` objects (as well as HTTP range requests).
+In `view.js`, this is implemented using [zip.js](https://github.com/gildas-lormeau/zip.js), which is highly recommended because it seems to be the only library that supports random access for `File` objects (as well as HTTP range requests).

 One advantage of having such an interface is that one can easily use it for reading unarchived files as well.
-For example, the demo has a loader that allows you to open unpacked EPUBs as directories.
+For example, `view.js` has a loader that allows you to open unpacked EPUBs as directories.

 ### Mobipocket and Kindle Files

 It can read both MOBI and KF8 (.azw3, and combo .mobi files) from a `File` (or `Blob`) object.
 For MOBI files, it decompresses all text at once and splits the raw markup into sections at every `<mbp:pagebreak>`, instead of outputting one long page for the whole book, which drastically improves rendering performance.
 For KF8 files, it tries to decompress as little text as possible when loading a section, but it can still be quite slow due to the slowness of the current HUFF/CDIC decompressor implementation.
 In all cases, images and other resources are not loaded until they are needed.

 Note that KF8 files can contain fonts that are zlib-compressed.
-They need to be decompressed with an external library.
-The demo uses [fflate](https://github.com/101arrowz/fflate) to decompress them.
+They need to be decompressed with an external library. `view.js` uses [fflate](https://github.com/101arrowz/fflate) to decompress them.

 ### PDF and Other Fixed-Layout Formats